 Many African Americans living on Chicago’s South Side suffer from chronic health issues such as diabetes, heart disease and high blood pressure.
 We spoke with UChicago Medicine community health physicians and experts Doriane Miller, MD, Edwin K. McDonald IV, MD, and Monica Peek, MD, MPH, to discuss what it will take to create a healthier South Side.

-In collaboration with our dedicated community partners, UChicago Medicine offers programs and services empower South Side residents with broadening access to health and wellness resources.Community Engagement
+In collaboration with our dedicated community partners, UChicago Medicine offers programs and services to empower South Side and Southland residents with broadening access to health and wellness resources.Community Engagement